 - attracting and retaining the best talent, and

 - making research sustainable.

 They concluded that the “higher education sector must transform further in order to adapt to the seven key issues facing it.”
 How are these challenges and transformations reflected at institutional, national and regional level?

 However, in a volume published in 1999, Peter Darvas warned that global higher education issues and trends might have a limited impact in Central and Eastern Europe and that “some institutional and systemic challenges in transitional societies exceed anything advanced countries have ever faced” (p.
 80).
 Nevertheless, “the relationship between growth, diversification of programs and institutional development is less frequently analysed or considered” (p.
 82).

 Other resources that address this topic:

-The first issue of the Journal of Research in European Higher Education will address the topic of contemporary challenges in the field of higher education.
-Full papers (research, articles, debates and reviews) exploring and/or offering critical perspectives on this topic, which are theoretically and/or empirically rigorous, should be submitted to the address firstname.lastname@example.org.
+The next issues of the Journal of Research in Higher Education will address topics relating to contemporary challenges in the field of higher education.
+Full papers (research, articles, debates and reviews) exploring and/or offering critical perspectives on this topic, which are theoretically and/or empirically rigorous, should be submitted to the address email@example.com.